neslihansuzen/Automatic-short-answer-grading-and-feedback-project/README.md

 ## What is 'Clustering.R'?

 **Clustering.
-R** is an R code that processes the collection of students' answers and create clusters of answers.
+R** is an R code that processes the collection of students' answers and create clusters of answers, and calculate the distance between the students' answer and the model answer.
+'Distance' refers the number of words that a student used from the model answer.

 The code requires the following R packages: tm, pdist, SnowballC, factoextra, flexclust, wordcloud.
 Packages can be installed by